cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 ## Dyeing

 Making and Knowing Project researchers have undertaken experiments in dyeing with natural colorants as a way to engage with Ms. Fr.
-640 and as preliminary step to [making lake pigments]({{< ref "activitysheet_lake-pigments" >}}).
+640 and as a preliminary step to [making lake pigments]({{< ref "activitysheet_lake-pigments" >}}).
 M&K has organized several community outreach activites on dyeing with natural colorants that can be ported directly into the classroom.

 ### Learning Objectives